Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/files/README.md

 ## Target Environment

-These artifacts are designed for:
+These files are designed for:
 - **Hardware**: CX20x3 Windows 11 x64
 - **TwinCAT**: Version compatible with TcPkg 2.1.134
 - **Use Case**: Offline/air-gapped installations